gilusharon/slowcal-sgd-opt/README.md

 ## Overview

-This is the official repository for **SLowcalSGD**, as presented in the paper **"SLowcal-SGD: Slow Query Points Improve Local-SGD for Stochastic Convex Optimization"**, authored by Tehila Dahan and Kfir Y. Levy, and accepted at **NeurIPS 2024**.
+This is the official repository for **SLowcalSGD Optimization**, based on the paper **"SLowcal-SGD: Slow Query Points Improve Local-SGD for Stochastic Convex Optimization"**, authored by Tehila Dahan and Kfir Y. Levy, and accepted at **NeurIPS 2024**.
+This repository is an extension and refactoring of the original [**SLowcalSGD**](https://github.com/dahan198/slowcal-sgd.git) repository.

-This repository contains the implementation of SLowcalSGD, along with code for training, evaluation, and reproduction of the results presented in the paper.
+This repository uses the implementation of SLowcalSGD from the original repository, and adds the non-stochastic case.

 ---